Menu

 Owned By: Town of Marshfield

-This public beach offers a seasonal snack bar, lifeguards, a small fenced-in toddler playground, and restrooms.
-It is a popular access point for paddlers and swimmers.
-Trails through the sand dunes lead to the South River and Humarock Beach.
-It is also the location of the historic marker for Old Mouth, the former (prior to 1898) mouth of the North River.
-Located at the end of Standish Street, with resident and non-resident parking.
+The South River, on the inland side of the property, is a popular access point for paddlers and swimmers.
+Trails through the sand dunes lead to a sandy beach on the river, with views of Humarock.
+Rexhame is also the location of the historic marker for Old Mouth, the former (prior to 1898) mouth of the North River.

 Tide Math: High tide on the South River at Rexhame is about 45 minutes after the Boston high tide.